 Yahoo uses information for the following general purposes: to customize the advertising and content you see, fulfill your requests for products and services, improve our services, contact you, conduct research, and provide anonymous reporting for internal and external clients.

-When Yahoo has knowledge that a child under age 13 is attempting to register with Yahoo, we ask the child to have a parent or guardian create a Yahoo Family Account to obtain parental permission.
+With parental permission, a child under age 13 might have a Yahoo Family Account.
 Visit Children's Privacy & Family Accounts to learn more about children’s privacy on Yahoo.

 INFORMATION SHARING AND DISCLOSURE